Hamed-Ayodeji/HNG-internship-devops-stage-2/frontend/README.md

 FROM node:current-slim
 WORKDIR /app
 COPY --from=builder /app ./
-EXPOSE 3000
+EXPOSE 5173
-CMD ["npm", "run", "dev", "--", "--host", "0.0.0.0", "--port", "3000"]
+CMD ["npm", "run", "dev", "--", "--host"]
 ```

 - **Base Image**: Uses `node:current-slim` again for runtime.
 - **Working Directory**: Sets `/app` as the working directory.
 - **Copy Artifacts**: Copies the built application and installed dependencies from the build stage.
-- **Expose Port**: Indicates that the container listens on port 3000.
+- **Expose Port**: Indicates that the container listens on port 5173.
-- **Start Command**: Specifies the command to start the application in development mode, making it accessible on port 3000.
+- **Start Command**: Specifies the command to start the application in development mode, making it accessible on port 5173.

 ## Conclusion